Las Tablas, Panama

 Cost of Living in Las Tablas, Panama

 Generally, the cost of living in Las Tablas is lower than other places in Panama.
-Below is a monthly budget for a couple:

 |Rent (three-bedroom apartment in town)||$450 to $800|